Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Optimal two-phase study designs for one parameter

 \cite{Chen2022} derive the optimal design for GR estimators by noting their asymptotic equivalence to generalized regression (GREG) estimators.
 Let $T_h = \sum_{i=1}^N h_i$ be the total of influence functions among all $N$ units in phase 1.
 Then the GREG estimator for $T_h$ under stratified sampling is

 where $\theta$ is the parameter from a least squares regression of $h$ on $h^*$ with an intercept $\alpha$.
-By the GR analog of Equation (\ref{eq:IPWAsympLin}), minimizing the variance of $\hat{T}_h$ is asymptotically equivalent to minimizing the variance of a regression coefficient estimator $\hat{\beta}$.
+By the GR analog of Equation (\ref{eq:IPWAsympLin}), minimizing the variance of $\hat{T}_h$ is asymptotically equivalent to minimizing the variance of the estimator $\hat{\beta}$.
 If estimators for $\alpha$ and $\theta$ converge at a $\sqrt{n}$ rate, then the variance of the second summation is of smaller order than the variance of the first summation.
-Thus, it suffices to minimize the variance of the first summation.
-The first term is the Horvitz--Thompson IPW estimator of the residuals from the least squares regression of $h$ on $h^*$, so, by the arguments of Section \ref{s:IPWoptimaldesign}, the optimal design for GR estimators is well-approximated by Neyman allocation of these residuals.
+It thus suffices to minimize the variance of the first summation.
+The first term is the Horvitz--Thompson IPW estimator of the population total of residuals from the least squares regression of $h$ on $h^*$, so, by the arguments of Section \ref{s:IPWoptimaldesign}, the optimal design for GR estimators is well-approximated by Neyman allocation for the total of these residuals.

 Despite these differences in the optimal designs for raking and IPW estimators, \cite{Chen2022} found that they often lead to estimators with similar efficiency.
 Moreover, their optimal design for GR estimators involves both $h_i$ and $h_i^*$ which are not jointly available a priori.
 Consequently, their results suggest that optimizing sampling for an IPW estimator is reasonable even when using a GR estimator.
 However, we will later demonstrate that this reasoning does not necessarily extend to the multiple parameter setting.